dmitrovskiy/Quiz-project/README.md

 ## Run project with Docker

-To run the project with docker, you should have `docker` and `docker-compose` to be installed.
+To run the project with Docker, you should have `docker` and `docker-compose` to be installed.
 Then, execute the following command in the project folder:

 - `ENV=local BUILD=1 ./deploy`